 How Microsoft Teams bots work

 The primary differences in bots developed for Microsoft Teams is in how activities are handled.
-The Microsoft Teams activity handler derives from the Bot Framework's activity handler to route all teams activities before allowing any non-Teams-specific activities to be handled.
+The Teams activity handler derives from the activity handler and processes Teams-specific activity types before processing more general activity types.

-To implement your logic for these Teams-specific activity handlers, you will override these methods in your bot as shown in the Teams-bot logic section below.
+To implement your logic for these Teams-specific activity handlers, you will override methods in your bot.

 The bot logic processes incoming activities from one or more of your bots channels and generates outgoing activities in response.
 This is still true of bot derived from the Teams activity handler class, which first checks for Teams activities, then passes all other activities to the Bot Framework's activity handler.

 Add a handler for the installation update event to let your bot: